 International students are welcome at Corban.
 They must apply for admission and receive formal admission before enrolling at the college.
-As a general rule, the student is expected to furnish an official Test of English as a Foreign Language (TOEFL) score of 500 or higher and official transcripts of all college-level and/or secondary work.
+As a general rule, the student is expected to furnish either an official Test of English as a Foreign Language (TOEFL) score of 61 new TOEFL - 1 BT; or a score of 173 Computer Test - EBT; or a score of 500 old TOEFL - PBT.
+The student must also furnish official transcripts of all college-level and/or secondary work.
 These should be submitted with the Application for Admission.
 Request an International Student Application form from the Admissions Office.